Kazooki123/starlosearch/README.md

 Twitter: @Mr_Unknown157

 # Acknowledgments
-Special thanks to all the contributors and developers who have helped make StarloSearch a reality.
+Special thanks to StarloExoliz, The developer of this project
+### Inspired by:

+-Google
+-Microsoft
+-OpenAI

+Also this project was done by researching, help by Chat-GPT, and tutorials from Youtube!